Explore how your team can use Hiver.

 Table of contents

-Many of the stresses in a customer-facing environment are beyond anyone’s control because of the very nature of the job, which includes staying up late and being highly responsive.
-However, there are some steps customer support leaders can take to alleviate some of these stresses and create a healthy environment to help their team thrive.
+Many of these factors are beyond anyone’s control because of the very nature of a customer-facing job.
+However, there are some steps customer support leaders can take to alleviate some of these stresses and create a healthy environment to help their agents thrive.

 Table of Contents